wrightben/math/Statistics - General/monty-hall/Readme.md

 ## Computers

-Computers (and the basic math they do) say that this strategy wins two-thirds, or 66%, of the time.
+Computers (and the basic math they do) say that this choose-and-swap strategy wins two-thirds, or 66%, of the time.